SamRyzek/Skill-Distillery/unit_1/week2/README.md

 * Define fundamental Object-Oriented concepts such as abstraction, encapsulation, inheritance and polymorphism.
 * Model classes and static relationships between them using class diagrams.
+* Use String, StringBuilder, and Java's primitive-type wrapper classes.
 * Implement Object-Oriented concepts using Java features such as classes and interfaces.
 * Write programs which both handle and create exceptions.
 * Create unit tests with JUnit.